-Paul Anthony Lennon Non-Executive Chairman - Ap opointed on 28 November 2014 Experience and expertise Mr Lennon served as the 42nd Premier of Tasmania for 4 years (2004 -2008) and Treasurer (2004-2006).
-His experience in the resources sector is considerable.
-He was the Minister for Infrastructure, Energy and Resources (1998-2002), and later Minister for Economic Development, Energy and Resources (2002-2004) while Mr Lennon was the Deputy Premier of Tasmania from (1998-2004).
-Aside from this prominent ministerial experience, Mr Lennon has previously held senior positions working for and representing trade organisations and workers throughout the 1980's.
-This experience allowed Mr Lennon to lead negotiations with European, UK, American and Chinese companies in commercial matters of state and national significance.
-Other Current Directorships of Listed Companies None Former Directorships in the Last Three Years of Listed Companies None Special Responsibilities Chairman Member of the Remuneration and Audit Committee Interests in Shares 3,984,869 shares - indirectly held 300,000 options
+Paul Anthony Lennon AO - Non-Executive Chairman Experience and expertise Mr Lennon served as the 42nd Premier of Tasmania (2004- 2008) and brings substantial knowledge of industry, also serving as the state's Treasurer (2004-2006), the Minister for Infrastructure, Energy and Resources (1998-2002), and Minister for Economic Development, Energy and Resources (2002- 2004).
+With more than 30 years' experience assisting the development of Tasmanian industry through government, Mr Lennon is exceptionally well equipped to oversee the development of ABx's rare earths exploration and the proposed Alcore pilot plant, both of which are located in Tasmania.
+In 2015, Mr Lennon was one of only two Tasmanians to be awarded Officer of the Order of Australia in recognition of his role in developing major infrastructure and enhancing economic diversification.
+Other Current Directorships of Listed Companies None Former Directorships in the Last Three Years of Listed Companies None Special Responsibilities Chairman Member of the Remuneration and Audit Committee Interests in Shares 3,984,869 shares - indirectly held 300,000 placement options 300,000 share purchase plan options 150,000 employee share options